yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 *   `tyk_api_config.Secret`: The secret that you have set in the `tyk.conf` file, this is the key that Tyk Dashboard will use to speak to the Tyk node's REST API.
 Please note that this value should match with the `secret` value in `tyk.conf`.

-*   `tyk_api_config.shared_node_secret`: As of Tyk v2.0 and Tyk Dashboard 1.0 all Tyk API Gateway nodes that are configured to use the Dashboard as a back-end API Definition service (i.e. are managed by a Dashboard) will register with the Dashboard service on load, and claim a node ID that is provided by the license for the Dashboard.
+*   `shared_node_secret`: As of Tyk v2.0 and Tyk Dashboard 1.0 all Tyk API Gateway nodes that are configured to use the Dashboard as a back-end API Definition service (i.e. are managed by a Dashboard) will register with the Dashboard service on load, and claim a node ID that is provided by the license for the Dashboard.
 Please note that this value should match with [`node_secret`][3] Gateway configuration option value.

 Each node communicates with the Dashboard via a shared secret (this setting) and a nonce to ensure that out-of-band requests cannot be made.
 Nodes will send a heartbeat every few seconds to notify the Dashboard that they are running.